ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 ## Architecture of deployed application

 The Chirp application is hosted on Azure App Service.
 Users interact with the system through the Chirp.Web project, which provides the user interface using ASP.NET Core Razor Pages.
 All client interaction happens over HTTPS.
-When a user performs an action in the UI, Chirp.Web delegates the requests to the service layer in Chirp.Infrastructure.Services where the business logic is implemented.
+When a user performs an action in the UI, Chirp.Web delegates the requests to the service layer in Chirp.Infrastructure.Services, where the possible database operations are implemented.
 The Service layer then calls the repository layer in Chirp.Infrastructure.Repositories to retrieve or modify data.
-Data persistence are handled via Entity Framework Core, which communicates with an SQLite database through the CheepDbContext.
+Data persistence are handled via Entity Framework Core, which communicates with an SQLite database through the CheepDbContext, handled by ASP.NET Core Identity.

-Autentication is handled in two ways: users can either register and log in locally using ASP.NET Core Identity with a username and password after they have confirmed their account, or authenticate via GitHub OAuth - here GitHub manages the OAuth flow and returns authentication tokens to Chirp.Web.
+Autentication is handled in two ways: users can either register with ASP.NET Core Identity using an email, username and password and log in locally using  with username and password after they have confirmed their account, or authenticate via GitHub OAuth - here GitHub manages the OAuth flow and returns authentication tokens to Chirp.Web.

 ![Deployed Components](diagrams/Componentdiagram.png)